neomatrix369/nlp_profiler/.github/ISSUE_TEMPLATE/feature_request.md

 Example:
    I think adding this would help us when [...]
    We could change this feature to work with [...]

+Please let the title reflect this intent.
 -->

 **Proposed feature**
 <!--
 Describe the solution you'd like
 A clear and concise description of what you want to happen.
 Try to ellaborate wth examples with text, code-snippets, visuals or links to resources.

+Please let the title reflect this intent.
 -->

 **Alternatives considered**